MDpocket Medical Student Edition – 2019

 Changes to 2018 version:

-- LAIV has been listed separately from inactivated influenza vaccine (IIV) on the immunization schedule and is an option for adult through age 49 (excluding those listed).
+- LAIV has been listed separately from inactivated influenza vaccine (IIV) on the immunization schedule and is an option for adults through age 49 (excluding those listed).

-Additional language add to table for precautions, delay and contraindications:
+Additional language added to table for precautions, delay and contraindications: